Key takeaways

 - While intercom boxes are convenient, they’re outdated.
 Some of their drawbacks include a lack of mobile apps, integrations, and video functionality.

 However, are call boxes the best access control solution for your property?
-No matter if you’re developing a new building or plan to retrofit a building entry system into your existing property, we’ll cover everything you need to know about intercom call boxes.
+Whether you’re developing a new building or plan to retrofit a building entry system into your existing property, we’ll cover everything you need to know about intercom call boxes.

 In this guide, we cover: